-- Grant account closeout will automatically occur within 60 days following the award period end date.
+- Sponsored Research will begin financial closeout of the award will automatically within 60 days following the award period end date.

-- In the event that a PI leaves the university, involuntarily or voluntarily, prior to the end of the award period, the awardee’s Dean or Department Chair has the responsibility of notifying the CRC Program Manager and either returning the award amount to the CRC or requesting that the project be transferred to a Co-PI currently on the project.
+- In the event that the project PI leaves the University, involuntarily or voluntarily, prior to the end of the award period, the awardee’s Dean or Department Chair has the responsibility of notifying the CRC Program Manager and either returning the award amount to the CRC or requesting that the project be transferred to a Co-PI currently on the project.

 - The balance of any remaining award funds will be returned to the CRC general fund at the conclusion of the award period.